VaclavDedik/jboss-seam/examples/wiki/README.txt

 soon as you try to store any non-latin character.

-Note that due to URL rewriting rules, stored wiki items (documents, uploaded files) MUST have at least 3 latin-1 characters in their name!
-The application will prompt you with a validation error message when you forget that limitation and enter only non-latin-1 characters in a form.
+Note that due to URL rewriting rules, stored wiki items (documents, uploaded files) MUST have at least three latin1 characters in their name!
+The application will prompt you with a validation error message when you forget that limitation and enter only non-latin1 characters in a form.

 The wiki search engine passes search terms as request parameters in the URI.
 If you require unicode support for search terms, you need to set an option in Tomcat to enable the correct decoding of URL-encoded request parameter values to UTF-8.
 To do that, edit

   ${JBOSS_HOME}/server/(default)/deploy/jboss-web.deployer/server.xml

 and add

   URIEncoding="UTF-8"

 to the <connector> declaration.